forwinder15/learndiesels/content/posts/2019-05-28--are-diesels-dead/index.md

 ###-	**Job availability**

-At the time of writing this Indeed is showing [13,536]( https://www.indeed.com/q-Diesel-Mechanic-jobs.html) open positions at the time of writing this and of course not all employers post their job opening on Indeed.
+At the time of writing this Indeed is showing [13,536]( https://www.indeed.com/q-Diesel-Mechanic-jobs.html) open positions and of course not all employers post their job opening on Indeed.
 This is a huge amount of jobs all over the country!
 It seems like if there is a shop there is an opening.

 [The Bureau of Labor Statistics]( https://www.bls.gov/ooh/installation-maintenance-and-repair/diesel-service-technicians-and-mechanics.htm)
  (BLS) has estimated that no fewer than 35,000 diesel mechanic jobs will have been added to the field by 2020, leading to a total of at least 277,400 being available in the United States by 2020.